China berates visiting New Zealand defense minister over South China Sea stance

 Fu, who was chairing the session, made her comments immediately after New Zealand Defence Minister Gerry Brownlee spoke at the start of the forum.

-"We oppose actions that undermine peace and erode trust and would like to see all parties actively take steps to reduce those tensions," Brownlee said earlier.
+"We oppose actions that undermine peace and erode trust and would like to see all parties actively take steps to reduce those tensions," Brownlee said.

-"As a small maritime trading nation, international law and, in particular, the United Nations convention on the law of the sea, is important for New Zealand.
+"As a small maritime trading nation, international law and, in particular, the United Nations Convention on the Law of the Sea, is important for New Zealand.
 We support the arbitral process and believe that countries have the right to seek that international resolution," he said.

-This isn't the first time China has clashed with New Zealand over the territorial dispute.
+This isn't the first time China has clashed with New Zealand over the dispute.

 In February, New Zealand urged Chinese restraint after Beijing's apparent deployment of an advanced missile system on a South China Sea island, while Beijing said New Zealand's proposal was "unconstructive".